 American Red Cross Classes

-The Centennial Sportsplex offers a variety of American Red Cross Aquatic Classes.
-Please view our American Red Cross Lifeguard Class Schedule 2018.
+Throughout the year the Centennial Sportsplex offers a variety of American Red Cross Aquatic Classes.

 Lifeguard Training Registration Form